learnk8s/learnk8s.io/_blog/why-kube/index.md

 What if they had the tool to ship consistent artefacts that can be quickly deployed in production.

-And what if instead of having humans providing virtual machines and selecting resources and requirements you had a computer in charge of orchestrating the resources?
+And what if instead of having humans matchin compute capacity you had an automated agent in charge of orchestrating the resources?

 You could finally save thousands of dollars on your cloud provider bill.

-You could finally save yourself from hiring a dozen niche engineers since you can now empower your team into making releases.
+You could finally automate the boring part of your job and focus on running reliable services.

-You could finally promote collaboration and break the silos that divide your teams.
+You could finally promote collaboration and break the silos that divides your teams.

-You're in luck, today.
+You're in luck!

+It turns out the technologies you dream of are ready available.

+In fact, you could replace virtual machines with something lighter.

-Linux containers are a technology popularised by Docker that helps you replace virtual machines with simple processes.
+Linux containers are a technology popularised by Docker that helps you run isolated processes.

-Instead of instantiating a virtual machine and running a process within an operating system, Docker containers allow you to isolate a process in the kernel.
+Instead of instantiating a virtual machine and running a process within an operating system, Docker containers allow you to sandbox a process in the kernel.

-It's like clicking on Firefox on your desktop.
+It's like opening Outlook.
+Click.
+Done.

-When it opens, you're ready to browse.
+When it opens, you're ready to see your emails.

+When you want to use your Gmail instead, you have to open a web browser, find the right address, wait for the browser to render the page and finally read your emails.

 The magic of containers comes from two feature in the Linux kernel: control groups and namespaces.

 Control groups are a convenient way to limit the CPU or memory that a particular process can use.

-In our example, you could say that Firefox should use only 2GB of memory and one of your four core processors CPU.
+As an example, you could say that your component should use only 2GB of memory and one of your four core processors CPU.

 Namespaces, on the other hand, are in charge of isolating the process and limiting what it can see.

-Again, Firefox could only see the network packets that are directly related to it.
+The component can only see the network packets that are directly related to it.

 It won't be able to see all of the network packets flowing through the network adapter.

 Control groups and namespaces are low-level primitives.

-With time developers created more and more layers of abstractions.
+With time developers created more and more layers of abstractions to make it easier to control those kernel features.

-At the beginning there was LXC, then finally Docker and the rest is history.
+One of the first abstractions was LXC, but the real deal was when Docker was released in 2013.

 So Docker containers aren't virtual machines and don't need to emulate hardware or have an operating system.